 Serving ideas

-When the pizza is baked and out of the oven, you can add even more yummy things on top.
+When the pizza is baked and fresh out of the oven, you can add even more yummy things on top.

 - You can drizzle it with extra virgin olive oil or balsamic vinegar.